airbytehq/terraform-provider-airbyte/docs/resources/source_google_search_console.md

 Required:

 - `authorization` (Attributes) (see [below for nested schema](#nestedatt--configuration--authorization))
 - `site_urls` (List of String) The URLs of the website property attached to your GSC account.
-Read more <a href="https://support.google.com/webmasters/answer/34592?hl=en">here</a>.
+Learn more about properties <a href="https://support.google.com/webmasters/answer/34592?hl=en">here</a>.
 - `source_type` (String) must be one of ["google-search-console"]
-- `start_date` (String) UTC date in the format 2017-01-25.
-Any data before this date will not be replicated.

 Optional:

-- `custom_reports` (String) A JSON array describing the custom reports you want to sync from Google Search Console.
-See <a href="https://docs.airbyte.com/integrations/sources/google-search-console#step-2-set-up-the-google-search-console-connector-in-airbyte">the docs</a> for more information about the exact format you can use to fill out this field.
+- `custom_reports` (String) (DEPRCATED) A JSON array describing the custom reports you want to sync from Google Search Console.
+See our <a href='https://docs.airbyte.com/integrations/sources/google-search-console'>documentation</a> for more information on formulating custom reports.
+- `custom_reports_array` (Attributes List) You can add your Custom Analytics report by creating one. (see [below for nested schema](#nestedatt--configuration--custom_reports_array))
-- `data_state` (String) must be one of ["final", "all"] If "final" or if this parameter is omitted, the returned data will include only finalized data.
-Setting this parameter to "all" should not be used with Incremental Sync mode as it may cause data loss.
-If "all", data will include fresh data.
+- `data_state` (String) must be one of ["final", "all"] If set to 'final', the returned data will include only finalized, stable data.
+If set to 'all', fresh data will be included.
+When using Incremental sync mode, we do not recommend setting this parameter to 'all' as it may cause data loss.
+More information can be found in our <a href='https://docs.airbyte.com/integrations/source/google-search-console'>full documentation</a>.
-- `end_date` (String) UTC date in the format 2017-01-25.
-Any data after this date will not be replicated.
+- `end_date` (String) UTC date in the format YYYY-MM-DD.
+Any data created after this date will not be replicated.
 Must be greater or equal to the start date field.
+Leaving this field blank will replicate all data from the start date onward.
+- `start_date` (String) UTC date in the format YYYY-MM-DD.
+Any data before this date will not be replicated.

 <a id="nestedatt--configuration--authorization"></a>
 ### Nested Schema for `configuration.authorization`